hashgraph/hedera-services/platform-sdk/docs/proposals/DS-0x/DS - Tss block signing - Cryptography APIs.md

 ##### Public API
 ###### `LibraryDescriptionEntry`
-**Description**: Given that the compilation of a native library produces files with different names under different OS and architectures, we need a way to ensemble a catalog for all possible forms our library will take.
+**Description**: Given that the compilation of a native library produces files with different names under different OS and architectures, we need a way to assemble a catalog for all possible forms our library will take.

 A record of 3 elements that defines the name of the binary file of the library to load in a specific system architecture and OS.